awi-response/darts-nextgen/README.md

 The settings should be automaticly used by VSCode.
 Both should provide the developers with a better experience and enforce code-style.

+## Conda Environment setup

+Prereq:
+ - [Conda] (https://docs.anaconda.com/miniconda/): Link to miniconda.
+Can use any other conda
+ - Begin by creating a conda environment

 ## Environment setup

 Prereq: